EVEShipFit/.github/profile/README.md

 And lastly, there is a [roadmap](https://github.com/orgs/EVEShipFit/projects/1) to show you what is being worked on.

+## Join the community

+Questions?
+Suggestions?
+Just want to have a chat?
+Join us [on Discord](https://discord.gg/S5V5BkvNf7).

 ## Donations

 There are four ways you can show your support for EVEShip.fit: